mrkaye97/slackr/README.md

 slackr - a package to send full & webhook API messages to Slack.com channels/users

-Slackr contains functions that make it possible to interact with slack messaging platform.
+Slackr contains functions that make it possible to interact with the Slack messaging platform.
 When you need to share information/data from R, rather than resort to copy/paste in e-mails or other services like Skype, you can use this package to send well-formatted output from multiple R objects and expressions to all teammates at the same time with little effort.
 You can also send images from the current graphics device, R objects (as RData), and upload files.

 ### News